Welcome to the Department of Physics and Astronomy

 In the News:

-- We are pleased to announce the hiring of two new tenure-track faculty members.
-Matt Block and Joshua Moss will be joining us in the fall.
-Block is a condensed matter physicist with a background in computational techniques.
-Moss comes is a high-energy experimental physicist who works on the ATLAS experiment at CERN.
+- We are pleased to welcome two new tenure-track faculty members: Matt Block and Joshua Moss.
+Dr. Block is a condensed matter physicist with a background in computational techniques.
+He post-doc'ed at University of Kentucky and used supercomputers to model the magnetic properties of material.
+Dr. Moss is a high-energy experimental physicist who has worked at the ATLAS experiment at CERN and was part of the team that discovered the Higgs Boson.

 - We wish to offer our sincerest congratulations to Prof. Gary Shoemaker as he has completed his time in the FERP Program and fully enters retirement.
 As a nine-year Chair of the Department, he played a major role in the direction that our department is headed, overseeing the hiring of six of our tenured faculty members.
 Shoemaker will still be around campus as he continues to pursue research in the area of metamaterials.